dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 ## Deploying Karavi Metrics for PowerFlex

 This project is deployed using Helm.
-Usage information and available release versions can be found here: [Karavi Metrics for PowerFlex Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex).
+Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex).

-If you built the Karavi Metrics for PowerFlex Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
+If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
 You simply need to override the helm chart value pointing to where the image lives.
 See [Karavi Metrics for PowerFlex Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex) for more details.

 ## Testing Karavi Metrics for PowerFlex

-From the karavi-metrics-powerflex root directory where the repo was cloned, the unit tests can be executed as follows:
+From the root directory where the repo was cloned, the unit tests can be executed as follows:

 ```console
 make test